basic-web-components/basic-web-components/README.md

 * Rich text editor.
 Supports the basics: bold, italic, insert link, etc.
 * Scroll-up bar.
 Appears only when user scrolls down, then up.
 See http://usabilitypost.com/2014/05/24/the-scroll-up-bar/.
 Combine with persistent navigation bar?
 * Search box.
 A text box with standard decorations (magnifying class, customizable “Search” hint) to suggest a search field.
-* Sequence with dots.
-Sliding panels which add a series of dots (or labels?) to navigate its contents.
-Should support touch swiping.
 * Slider.
 Accepts a discrete number in a constrained range.
 * Spin box.
 Accepts a discrete number, potentially in a constrained range.
 * Splitter.
 A movable line sitting between two panels which can be dragged to change their relative sizes.
 (Will Polymer upgrade core-splitter to an iron- element?)